Wappsto/pxt-wappsto/documentation/README.md

 * `"utc_time"`: Current UTC time.
 * `"ready"`: A flag ("0" or "1") informing if the Wappsto:bit is connected to Wappsto.
 * `"queue_full"`: A flash ("0" or "1") telling the micro:bit if it possible to send data to the Wappsto:bit.
-* `"version"`: The version of the protocol as supported by the Wappsto:bit.
-Currently 0.0.1.
+* `"version"`: The version of the protocol the Wappsto:bit supports, currently 0.0.1.
+Note that this version is not related to the PXT version nor the firmware version of the Wappsto:bit.

 An example on this:
 ```